What are Cryptic Zones, Anyway?

-The planted refugium has gained a lot of traction among reef aquarists in recent years.
+The planted refugium and its associated cryptic zones have gained a lot of traction among reef aquarists in recent years.
 This has largely been the result of a growing awareness of the need to control excess dissolved nutrients (e.g. nitrate and phosphate).
 As hobbyists experiment with specifics like macroalgae species selection, lighting regimes, etc., we continue to fine-tune refugium methodology, particularly with respect to nutrient management.

 But what about waste materials such as particulate organic matter?
 Surely, you can remove plenty if you add lots of mechanical filter media and service them constantly.
 And sure, harpacticoid copepods (which thrive in planted refugia) do eat much of these wastes.
 But could water polishing/detritus elimination be much easier and overall most effective by adding a second, distinctly different, element to our refugium systems?
 Perhaps yes, by adding a cryptic zone.